What is Gout?

 Gout generally affects most joints of the body like:

-Crystals of uric acid deposited in sacs filled with fluid around the joints cause selling and pain in the affected area.
+Crystals of uric acid deposited in sacs filled with fluid around the joints causing swelling and pain in the affected area.
+However, mild joint pain can be treated by applying a topical cream such as Voltaren Gel to an affected area.
 In certain cases, gout causes a severe type of inflammation of the joint that is very similar to rheumatoid arthritis.

 What Causes Gout?